microsoft/industry/fsi/docs/serviceEnablementFramework.md

 An implementation of a control is subject to the characteristics of the control and the service itself.
 To demonstrate this we will be using an example that goes through the different steps using Azure Policy to implement the control.

+>Note: For organizations to assess, test, develop, and validate an Azure Policy, only a subscription is required.
+In FSI Landing Zones, using a subscription in the *Playground* management group is recommended as this simplifies and accelerates the process.

 **Step 1: Understanding the control**

 There's a myriad of controls that an FSI organization must comply with, hence it is important to understand the control and its requirement.
 To illustrate this, we will be using an example where an organization will enable Azure SQL within the tenant, and must comply with the requirements within the **Logging and Threat Detection** category.